centricconsulting/staruml-infomodel/README.md

 StarUML Extension.
 Generates a Centric Information Model XML and HTML file from a StarUML project (mdj) file.
 Validated for StarUML version 2.1.1.
 Java source project is http://github.com/jkanel/staruml-infomodel-java.

 **Other Features:**
-* Supports LaTex and MathML formula markup. http://docs.mathjax.org/en/latest/tex.html
+* Support for LaTex and MathML formula markup. http://docs.mathjax.org/en/latest/tex.html
 * Honors carriage returns in the rendering of Html (added 2015-05-15).

 ## Extension Use